 Inhalant Addiction Treatment

-Treatment Centers for Inhalant Addiction
+Featured Centers Offering Treatment For Inhalant Addiction

-Detox from Inhalants
+Detox From Inhalants

-Inhalants accumulate in the fatty tissue of the brain, heart, liver and muscles, which is why chronic inhalant abusers take longer to fully rid their body of the substance.
+Detox is the first phase in treating someone with an Inhalant addiction.
+Detoxing from Inhalant abuse may take longer than other substances; chronic Inhalant abusers may need several weeks to fully detox.
+Inhalants accumulate in the fatty tissue of the brain, heart, liver, and muscles, which is why chronic abusers of Inhalants take longer to fully rid their body of the substances.
 The detox period allows chemicals stored in the body to be flushed out.

-During detox, people getting clean from inhalants may also experience physical and psychological symptoms of withdrawal.
+During detox, people getting clean from Inhalants may also experience physical and psychological symptoms of withdrawal.
 These withdrawal symptoms may include:

 - Extreme fatigue